-Cheryl Casimer is a citizen of the Ktunaxa Nation and currently resides in the community of ?aq̓am (St. Mary’s Band) which is located near Cranbrook in the southeastern corner of BC.
+Cheryl Casimer is a citizen of the Ktunaxa Nation and is from the community of ?aq̓am, which is located near Cranbrook in the southeastern corner of BC.
 Ms. Casimer is a longstanding advocate for First Nations issues and perspectives, and is committed to building better bridges of understanding between neighboring cultures.

 Ms. Casimer is a former Chief and Councillor of the ?aq̓am First Nation.
 She was also previously employed as the Director of Treaty, Lands & Resources for the Ktunaxa Treaty Council.

 Ms. Casimer has served on numerous boards and committees over the past 20 years, including one term as Co-Chair of the First Nations Summit (2002-2004) and one term as a board member of the BC Assembly of First Nations.
 She also previously served as a board member and President of the Ktunaxa Kinbasket Child and Family Services Society (KKCFSS).